-As the supermarkets are stripped bare by panic buying, and the future being very uncertain at the moment, if the coronavirus crisis teaches us anything, it’s the need to become more self-sufficient.
+If the coronavirus crisis taught us anything, it’s the need to become more self-sufficient.
 One of the areas where we can do this is to use our gardens to grow our own food.

 In 2011, I moved to the Alpujarra region of Andalucia in Spain.
 The hillsides and valleys of the Alpujarras are fertile where anything and everything grows.
-Many people move to this region to buy a farmhouse and land, to live a self-sufficient life, and grow their own food.
+Many people move to this region to buy a farmhouse with land in order to live a self-sufficient life by growing their own food.
 For this reason, an abundance of fruit and vegetables are available all year round.

-Farmer’s Markets weren’t a luxury for the better off, they were part of the very fabric of life.
+Farmer’s markets weren’t a luxury for the better off.
+They were part of the very fabric of Spanish life.
 A place for the inhabitants to met their neighbours and friends for a good catch up while they stocked up on produce for the week ahead.

-Over the last eight years, I have lived all over Spain, travelled extensively around Morocco, and now live in Northern Portugal.
-In every place that I have lived and everywhere that I have travelled through, I have seen people making use of all the available space they have.
-They grow their own food and take care of themselves.
+Over the last eight years, I have lived all over Spain, travelled extensively around Morocco, and now live in northern Portugal.
+I have seen people making use of all the available space they have to grow their own food and take care of themselves.

-Indeed, on my walk this morning, in the first ten minutes, I counted 36 food gardens growing everything from oranges and lemons, cabbages and carrots.
+Indeed, in the first ten minutes of my walk this morning, I counted 36 gardens used to grow vegtables and fruits such as oranges, lemons, cabbages and carrots.
 It’s a wonderful thing to see.

 If you don’t have a garden, you could consider growing in pots, inside or outside your home.
 I read an article this morning where a woman grows lettuce in plastic containers filled with water from the remains of one she had previously eaten.
 She doesn’t even buy seeds.
 There are many ways to begin and every small step helps.

-While it’s a little late for us to prepare for this crisis, it’s never too late to sow the seeds and plant a food garden, not only to provide ourselves with delicious home-grown food and enjoy the fruits of our labour but to ensure that we are as sufficient as possible in the event of a future crisis.
+While it’s a little late for us to prepare for this crisis, it’s never too late to sow the seeds and plant a food garden.
+We can provide ourselves with delicious home-grown food and enjoy the fruits of our labour while ensuring that we are as sufficient as possible in the event of a future crisis.